Bushixiaoguaiguai/CW2024/README.md

  - Mechanisms that disappear over time is the same with boss shield disappers.
  - The form of upgrade is hard to choose.

-2. **Pause Menu**
- - The user can pause the game whenever he/she wants.

 ## New Java Classes

 ### 1. Class: `UnitManager`